-Residence is defined as the place where a person stays with the intention of settling permanently and which therefore provides the centre of his/her personal and business interests.
+Residence is defined as the place where a person stays with the intention of settling permanently and which therefore provides the center of their personal and business interests.

-A person will also be considered resident for federal tax purposes if he/she remains in the country for a protracted period, typically more than 90 days (30 days if working), even if he/she is not engaged in gainful activity.
+A person will also be considered resident for federal tax purposes if they remain in the country/territory for a protracted period, typically more than 90 days (30 days if working), even if they are not engaged in gainful activity.